By Tonia Dudley, Cofense Security Solutions

-Every day, the Cofense Phishing Defense Center analyzes phishing emails that bypassed email gateways.
+Every day, the Cofense Phishing Defense Center analyzes phishing emails with malware payloads that bypassed email gateways.
 100% of the threats found by the Cofense PDC were identified by the end user.
 0% were stopped by technology.

 Easily consume phishing-specific threat intelligence to proactively defend your organization against evolving threats with Cofense Intelligence.

 Thanks to our unique perspective, no one knows more about REAL phishing threats than Cofense.
 To understand them better, read the 2019 Phishing Threat & Malware Review.